fe-data/fe-docs/docs/hooks/usage.rst

 Reference
 ---------

-:doc:`fast_events_custom_status <custom_status>`
-    This filter is called after a custom order status change from the order contextmenu.
-It can only be used if the ‘Custom order statuses’ field has been set in the plugin settings.
 :doc:`fast_events_email_api_result <email_api_result>`
     This action is called after an order email has been send to the email-provider (Host-email, SMTP, Amazon SES, Mailgun, …).
 This call is made with both a successful email and an incorrect email (submission failed).
 :doc:`fast_events_input_fields <input_fields>`